 At least 32 credits must be completed in the major field.
 At least 8 of those credits must be taken at the advanced (300) level.
-Specific requirements for each departmental major are listed in the catalogue, at the beginning of the course offerings for each department.
+Specific requirements for each departmental major are listed in the catalog, at the beginning of the course offerings for each department.
 Ask the department chair if you have questions about those requirements.
 (Also see below for information on a minor, which is required.)

 - Interdisciplinary Major

 At least 40 credits must be completed in the major.
 At least 12 of these credits must be at the advanced (300) level, and must be from at least two different departments.
-The interdisciplinary programs each have specific requirements for their majors; again, these are at the beginning of each program's course offerings in the catalogue.
+The interdisciplinary programs each have specific requirements for their majors; again, these are at the beginning of each program's course offerings in the catalog.
 Program chairs will answer questions about those requirements.
 (No minor is required.)

 - Special Major

 At least 40 credits are required.
 At least 20 of these credits must be taken at the advanced (300) level, from at least two different departments.
 Students apply for special, self-designed majors through the Dean of Studies.
 A special committee of Faculty members is assigned to oversee the student's work.
 Specific requirements for the major are worked out with the committee.
 (No minor is required.)